How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Discussion

 \section{Discussion}

-Both the multi-class and the multi-label classification showed that the corrupted labels don't affect the overall generalization ability of the network against performance in clean labels.
-It only affects the generalization ability for those corrupted labels.
-This behavior strongly hints that noisy labels don't impact the learning of low-level features much.
-Otherwise, the network wouldn't have generalized well in clean labels at all.
-An interesting future work could be to investigate how the heterogeneous noisy labels impact the features learned at each layer in a deep learning network.
+Both the multi-class and the multi-label classification showed that the corrupted labels do not affect the network's performance in classifying clean labels.
+This behavior strongly hints that noisy labels don't impact the learning of low-level features much, otherwise, the network wouldn't have performed well in clean labels either.
+An interesting future work could be to investigate how the heterogeneous noisy labels impact the features learned at each layer in a deeper network.

-In multi-task learning, we found that proper tuning of the regularization parameter, while training with a noisy task, can play a significant role in preventing the performance drop in a clean task.
-It does not let the performance drop below its single-task performance.
-When the regularization penalty was small, the shared model was able to overfit both the noisy task and clean task.
-As a consequence, test performance in both tasks decreased.
-The drop was independent of whether there is positive task transfer or negative between tasks.
-We saw that even in the negative transfer case, the test performance in clean task decreased below the single-task performance baseline due corrupted task.
-However, by increasing the regularization penalty, we were able to avoid over-fitting of the noisy task to a large extent.
-In this case, the performance in the clean task didn't drop below its single task performance even at full corruption in helping task.
+In multi-task learning, we found that the performance in a clean task drops if the helping task is corrupted.
+While training, we also observed that the overfitting of label noise is an issue in a multi-task setting as well, which can be prevented by a properly tuned regularizer.
+But if the model somehow overfits, the performance in both the corrupted task and uncorrupted task drops no matter whether there is a positive or negative transfer between tasks.
+In such a case, we saw that the test performance in the clean task decreased below the single-task performance baseline, at high corruption in the helping task.
+However, if the overfitting was avoided, the corruption in helping task affected the clean task but the performance in the clean task didn't drop below its single task performance even at full corruption in helping task.